tatsumoto-ren/tatsumoto-ren.github.io/blog/list-of-matrix-servers.md

 ## Do not use

+The list contains popular servers that have proven themselves unreliable.
+A server is added to this list if it has been caught banning user accounts or rooms without prior notice.

 | Server                         | Information                                                     |
 | :---                           | :---                                                            |
 | `matrix.org`                   | Explained above.                                                |